audreyfeldroy/favicon-cheat-sheet/README.rst

 Contribute!
 -----------

-Send me pull requests if you have anything to add/change.
+Send pull requests if you have anything to add/change, providing citations and justification.
+I'd love to see this improve.